BrandonKi/jcc/README.md

 ## Sample

-WIP, can currently handle stuff like the examples below and more.
+WIP, can currently handle stuff like the examples below and more(if/else, for, etc.).
 Take a look in the tests directory for a fuller picture of how much is supported.

 ```c